slurmulon/sloth/README.md

-# gotser
+# Sloth
-RESTful Web APIs in Go
+RESTful Web API framework with support for Webhooks in Go